prashanthganji2021/Documents/javascrpitbasics.md

 - `substr(from: number, length?: number): string`: Gets a substring beginning at the specified location and having the specified length.
 - `valueOf(): string`: Returns the primitive value of the specified object.

-## Interface: StringConstructor

-- `new(value?: any): String`: Creates a new String object.
-- `(value?: any): string`: Creates a new string.
-- `prototype: String`: Represents the prototype object of the String constructor.
-- `fromCharCode(...codes: number[]): string`: Creates a string from a sequence of Unicode character codes.

-## Interface: Boolean

-- `valueOf(): boolean`: Returns the primitive value of the specified object.

-## Interface: BooleanConstructor

-- `new(value?: any): Boolean`: Creates a new Boolean object.
-- `<T>(value?: T): boolean`: Creates a new boolean.
-- `prototype: Boolean`: Represents the prototype object of the Boolean constructor.

 ## Interface: Number